Ric Ramasola

 After this painful episode, the artist devoted his life to the service of the church and the community, sharing his artistic skills through mentoring young artists who are willing and determined to learn from him.

 Even at his advanced age, he actively participates as a member of the Parish Technical Working Group in the reconstruction and restoration of Maribojoc Church led by the National Museum of the Philippines.
-The Holy Cross Parish church in Maribojoc was one of two Spanish colonial churches that were totally destroyed by the 2013 Bohol Earthquake.
+The Holy Cross Parish church in Maribojoc was one of two Spanish colonial churches that were destroyed by the 2013 Bohol Earthquake.

 Ramasola had found his second chance in love.
 He now lives with his wife, Janette, in Tagbilaran. (@natmuseumbohol)